IDEO-coLAB/welcome/README.md

 We have a number of forkable base repos that you should use if you're creating a longer-lived project that will be built with, or (at some point) handed off and maintained by, CoLab engineering.

+Each repo contains its own install and usage instructions.

 *Note how these repos follow the naming conventions mentioned above.*

 ### New Javascript Projects